-HIGH SCHOOL SYSTEM EQUIVALENCY MINIMUM REQUIREMENT Government System (Percentage) Not Required 60% Government System (Modular) Not Required 2.00 American System Required 2.00 Arabic Private Required 60% or equivalent 2.00 Bilingual System Required 2.00 British System Required 6 IGCSE with minimum of D French Baccalaureate or equivalent Required Completion of Baccalaureate required with minimum average score of 12 or 60% cumulative average Indian System Required Completion with a minimum cumulative average of 60% or equivalent for either: Higher Secondary School Certificate; or Intermediate Examination Certificate; or "All India Senior School" Certificate International Bacca- laureate Required Completion of Baccalaureate with 6 subjects (at least 3 at the higher level) and a minimum score of 24 Iranian System Required Completion of degree required with minimum average score of 12 or 60% cumulative average Pakistani System Required Higher Secondary School Certificate (Part II) required with a minimum average of 40 or 2.00 GPA equivalent
+High School System Equivalency Minimum Requirement Government System (Percentage) Not Required 60% Government System (Modular) Not Required 2.00 American System Required 2.00 Arabic Private Required 60% or equivalent 2.00 Bilingual System Required 2.00 British System Required Completion of 6 IGCSE with a minimum grading scale of 3 or D French Baccalaureate or equivalent Required Completion of Baccalaure- ate required with minimum average score of 12 or 60% cumulative average Indian System Required Completion with a minimum cumulative average of 60% or equivalent for either: Higher Secondary School Certificate; or Intermediate Examination Certificate; or "All India Senior School" Certificate

+International Baccalaureate Required Completion of Baccalaureate with 6 subjects (at least 3 at the higher level) and a minimum score of 24 Iranian System Required Completion of degree required with minimum average score of 12 or 60% cumulative average Pakistani System Required Higher Secondary School Certificate (Part II) required with a minimum average of 40 or 2.00 GPA equivalent

 ^{} Ministry of Education Arabic and Religious Studies may each substitute for an IGCSE.
 High school types not covered above will be reviewed on a case-by-case basis and will require at least a passing grade as well as Kuwait Ministry of Education equivalency.
 Admission to AUK does not guarantee admission to specific programs (refer to program-specific admissions requirements section).